 Video games, I still love them… I think.
 No wait, I absolutely still love them!
 It’s just modern games that are getting on my nerves.
 In 2018 I played fewer total games than any year in the past and fewer “new releases” than ever before.
 Instead, I spent most of my time playing older titles, timeless favorites, retro games, and some grindy stuff with friends online.

 It’d be impossible to rank them in typical categories like Graphics, Story, or Game-as-a-Service so in lieu of all that I’m just going to recap everything I played in 2018 (just like I did in 2012).
 These are just some quick thoughts on the games I spent a reasonable amount of time with, or ones that stuck with me over the months.
-Let’s take this one fiscal quarter at a time, continuing with Q2: April through June or The Rainy Season.
+Let’s take this one fiscal quarter at a time, closing out the year with Q4: October through December or The Fallening.

 P.S.
 The 📅 emoji denotes a 2018 new release.

 Legend of Zelda: A Link to the Past (SNES)

 After spending all that time with Breath of the Wild I decided I should at least attempt Everyone’s Favorite Zelda™, A Link to the Past.
 The grandeur of the experience may be lost on me at this age because it didn’t stick for long.
 It also had some pretty steep competition in October…